bullhorn/rest-api-docs/source/includes/entityref/paybill/_billingSyncBatchFileAttachment.md

 # Pay & Bill - BillingSyncBatchFileAttachment

-File attachments which can be associated with a Billing Sync Batch.
+File attachments that can be associated with a BillingSyncBatch.

 CRUD Access - READ.